Letter of Undertaking the Exemption from Taxes for the Exporters

 – A self-declaration which is stating the eligibility of the taxpayer to provide LUT shall be given on the letterhead of the company or the entity as the case may be.

-– The export sales invoices summary should be provided.
+– A summary of the export sales invoices should be provided.
 It should be verified and certified by a qualified chartered accountant.

-– The IEC code Certificate or License copy should also be provided.
+– A copy of the IEC code Certificate or License should also be provided.

 Furnishing of LUT